-To achieve its NDC target to reduce GHG emissions, the government of Indonesia recently enacted a carbon tax and carbon economic value, governed under Law No. 7 of 2021 regarding Harmonized Tax (the Harmonized Tax Law) and the Carbon Regulation, and climate change information systems to monitor and report GHG emissions, such as the National Greenhouse Gases Inventory System and the National Registry System on Climate Change Control.
+To achieve its NDC target to reduce GHG emissions, the government of Indonesia recently enacted regulations on carbon tax and carbon economic value under Law No. 7 of 2021 regarding harmonised tax (the Harmonized Tax Law) and the Carbon Regulation, and climate change information systems to monitor and report GHG emissions, such as the National Greenhouse Gases Inventory System and the National Registry System on Climate Change Control.